julijanna/Udacity-Data-Analyst-ML/final_project/answers.md

 Gamma parameter is the parameter, which we tell how important is every point and how far away from it should we classify the space.
 The lower gamma is, the further away class reaches from the points.

+Tuning parameters should be performed carefully.
+If parameters are under-tuned, we don't use all performance of algorithm, we could use.
+It means, tuning up parameters in this case will most probably enhance recall or precision or both of these.
+Opposite situation is over-tuning.
+If parameters are over-tuned, algorithm works very good on training set, but it has bad performance on test set and real data.
+The border is not easy to find as it might be a fine line between over-tuning and under-tuning.

 ## 5. Validation